-His college years took him south to Louisiana, where he earned a degree in political science at Tulane University.
-He then received his law degree from Northwestern University in Illinois.
-In 1968, his life changed during a dinner meeting with then New York Senator Robert Kennedy, who was running for president behind the force of social change.
-Springer signed on with the Kennedy campaign, but shortly thereafter felt the horror of Kennedy’s assassination along with the rest of the world.
-That moment in history compelled him to the political action he has never abandoned.
+He earned a degree in political science at Tulane University, and he then went on to receive his law degree from Northwestern University.
+In 1968 he signed on with the Kennedy campaign, but shortly thereafter felt the horror of Kennedy’s assassination along with the rest of the world.
+This moment in history served as a catalyst for Springer, compelling him into political action.

-After joining a law firm in Cincinnati, he spearheaded the movement in Ohio to lower the voting age from 21 to 18, culminating with his Senate Judiciary Committee testimony supporting ratification of the 26th Amendment to the Constitution.
-He ran for Congress in Ohio in 1970, nearly beating the entrenched Republican incumbent.
-In 1971, he won a seat on the Cincinnati City Council and served five terms before becoming mayor at the age of 33, with the largest plurality in the city's history.
+Springer spearheaded the movement in Ohio to lower the voting age from 21 to 18.
+It all culminated with his testimony in front of the Senate Judiciary Committee.
+The result was the ratification of the 26th Amendment.
+He ran for Congress in Ohio in 1970, and then he turned to local government in 1971 winning a seat on the Cincinnati City Council.
+He served five terms before becoming Mayor of Cincinnati at the age of 33.

 In 1982, Springer signed with the Cincinnati NBC affiliate, WLWT as their anchor and managing editor.
 Springer took struggling WLWT from worst to first.
 His nightly commentaries, the precursor to his now legendary “Final Thought,” and news coverage landed him eight regional Emmys® for The National Academy of Television Arts & Sciences (NATAS) Columbus/Dayton/Cincinnati Chapter (what is now the Ohio Valley Chapter).
 In 1991, he was offered his own talk show in Cincinnati which gained popularity rather quickly.
 After 2 years, Springer would say farewell to news reporting and commit to hosting full-time as “The Jerry Springer Show” was sold into national syndication.